erindb/disease-whybot/README.md

     * Bob has D because he C, but also because he C2.

 ## Analsysis

 * Do people mention diseases that matter?
 That are frequent?
 * Do people know what the symptoms are?
 How common they are?
 * Do people know what the treatments are?
 How effective they are?
 * Do people know what the causes are?
 How predictive they are?

+## To Do List

+* conjunctions, disjunctions, negation
+    - e.g. "eats too much and doesn't listen to her doctor or maybe has some precondition"